- Crack Drug Facts

 The Dangers Of Mixing Crack and Cocaine With Other Substances

 Alcohol is a sedative that has varying effects on each person.
-The likelihood that a person will become intoxicated depends on a variety of factors, including weight, mood, psychological history, and even whether or not the person is drinking on an empty stomach.
+The likelihood that a person will become intoxicated depends on a variety of factors.
+These include weight, mood, psychological history, and even whether or not the person is drinking on an empty stomach.
 Increase an already risky situation by mixing alcohol and crack cocaine addiction.

 One of the most lethal polydrug combinations is the speedball, a mixture of cocaine and heroin.
 It is taken together with other medications to increase the effects of each.
 The result is a strong euphoria with a pleasant and relaxing sense because cocaine is a stimulant and heroin is depressive.